knaveHaven/001_knavehaven_classification/README.md

-A - ABSORB  (INSPIRATION, AESTHETICS, MOODBOARD)
+(ADC high level)
-D - DO  (THINGS TO BUY, INTERACT WITH DO, ACTIVITY QUEUE)
+A - ABSORB/consume media for leisure, absorbing is perogative D - DO  (THINGS TO BUY, INTERACT WITH DO, ACTIVITY QUEUE)
+C - Collections of things created by knaveHaven

+(ADC LOW LEVEL)

+A - ABSORB  (INSPIRATION, AESTHETICS, MOODBOARD) for domain of knowledge D -
 C - CONNECT (LEARNING MATERIAL)